Varunmargam/My_Blogs/clk6rzccr000f09l694rr9tlm.md

     1. **Web Servers** host the website's files and handle user requests.
 They ensure that web pages are delivered to users' browsers when they access the website.

-    2. **Hosting Environment**, the website needs a hosting environment, which can be provided by a web hosting service or by setting up servers in-house.
+    2. **Hosting Environment**, The website needs a hosting environment, which can be provided by a web hosting service or by setting up servers in-house.
 The hosting environment ensures that the website is accessible to users via the Internet.

     3. A **Database** system is used to store and manage product information, customer data, and other relevant data.
 This allows for efficient retrieval and management of information required by the website.